Color Guard FAQs

 - Are there any height and weight requirements, or an appearance standard?

 Appearance and physical fitness are very important in the Color Guard.
 Appearance includes personal grooming, body proportions, poise, and posture.
 All Color Guard members should look well proportioned in their uniform.
 We DO NOT have specific height and weight requirements; however, a healthy figure is demanded by our uniform design and the physical demands of our performances.
-The Color Guard is a visual part of the Jaguar Marching Band as well as representatives of the University of South Alabama.
+The Color Guard is a visual part of the Jaguar Marching Band as well as represents the University of South Alabama.
 All those selected as members of the Color Guard will agree to uphold the Appearance and Performance Standards set by the Director of the JMB.
 These standards include but are not limited to: performing all required choreography, maintaining exemplary physical condition (refer to the above information), and adhering to the uniformity of the group as set by the Color Guard Director.
 Failure to meet these standards may result in probation or dismissal from the group at the discretion of the Color Guard Director and the Director of the Jaguar Marching Band.

 - If I am selected for the Color Guard, will I be able to receive credit for band?